A comparison of the best outdoor speakers of 2026

 7Protected against the effects of temporary immersion (up to 1m) and for 30 minutes.

-IP67 certified, the Sonos Roam portable Bluetooth speaker can follow you on all your adventures thanks to its resistance to weather, immersion and dust.
+IP67 certified, the Sonos Roam 2 portable Bluetooth speaker can follow you on all your adventures thanks to its resistance to weather, immersion and dust.

 Portable or wired Bluetooth speaker?

 Many solutions exist for listening to music outdoors.
 The easiest way is to use a portable Bluetooth speaker.
 These are a practical solution for occasionally enjoying your music during a party, a barbecue or a relaxing day by the pool.
 You can easily carry them from one corner of the garden to another, depending on your needs.
 In good weather, any Bluetooth speaker can be used outdoors, placed on the corner of the table or in a relatively shaded area.
 However, for use at the edge of a swimming pool, it is essential to choose an speaker resistant to splashes or, ideally, to immersion.
 To do this, you can use the previous table of the IP standard.
-Among these waterproof speakers, the reference models are the Sonos Move, Sony SRS-XB33 and Marshall Emberton BT.
+Among these waterproof speakers, the reference models are the Sonos Move 2 and Marshall Emberton III.

 Portable Bluetooth speakers are convenient, but you need to store them at home and charge them after each use.
 In addition, their power is often limited.
 If you need a solution that can stay outside all the time to enjoy music on the terrace, under a gazebo or around a swimming pool, outdoor speakers can be a better alternative.
 To adapt to all possible configurations, there are many models, the details of which you can find in the guide: the different types of outdoor speakers.
 For the terrace or patio, wall-mounted speakers such as the Focal 100 OD8, Elipson Rain 6 and B&W AM1 (read the B&W AM1 speaker review) are particularly suitable.
 The latter are accompanied by an adjustable wall bracket to easily direct them towards the listening area.
-They can be controlled by smartphone when powered by a connected amplifier.
+They can be controlled using a smartphone when powered by a connected amplifier.

 Active or passive outdoor speaker?